OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-21.md

 If a man has a stubborn and rebellious son who does not obey his father and mother and will not listen to them when they discipline him,

 ## Deuteronomy 21:19
-his father and mother shall take hold of him and bring him to the elders at the gate of his town.
+his father and mother shall take him and bring him to the elders at the entrance of his town.

 ## Deuteronomy 21:20
-They shall say to the elders, “This son of ours is stubborn and rebellious.
+They shall tell the elders, “This son of ours is stubborn and rebellious.
 He will not obey us.
 He is a glutton and a drunkard.”

 ## Deuteronomy 21:21
 Then all the men of his town shall stone him to death.
 You must purge the evil from among you.
 All Israel will hear of it and be afraid.